Start My Answer

 Credit Card Debt Forgiveness Act Explained

-Summary: In contrast to student loan debt, there is no federal credit credit card debt forgiveness program or law that will wipe the proverbial slate clean on those outstanding credit card balances.
+Summary: There is no federal credit credit card debt forgiveness program or law that will wipe the proverbial slate clean on those outstanding credit card balances.
 In other words, a Credit Card Debt Forgiveness Act does not exist in the US.
 Nevertheless, there are strategies and techniques you can use to potentially reduce the total amount of credit card debt you owe.
 SoloSettle can help you settle your credit card debt for good.

 Credit card debt forgiveness is when a credit card company does not make you repay all of your outstanding balance.
 It’s possible under certain conditions, but you always have to give something up to get it.